linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Pipeline

-A **pipeline** binds a provider with a previewer, with an interaction to switch the data sources, and the help message.
+A **pipeline** puts a provider, a previewer, some interactions and actions together, bring us the dataflow.

-> Note: when you only have 1 provider, the interaction key and help message can be omitted.

-The **provider-interaction-previewer** is a (dataflow) pipeline.

 ## Command Group

-The real-world command we're using, say `FzfxLiveGrep`, actually contains multiple variants:
+When facing the real-world searching command we're using, say `FzfxLiveGrep`, it actually contains:

-- Basic variant: `args`, feed with command arguments.
-- Visual select variant: `visual`, feed with visual selection.
-- Cursor word variant: `cword`, feed with cursor word.
-- Put (yank text) variant: `put`, feed with yank text.
-- Resume previous search variant: `resume`, feed with previous search query content.
-- And combine with other multiple data sources, e.g. restricted/unrestricted for live grep.

-They're the powerful **command group**:

-- It has multiple data sources from different providers, switch by different interactive keys.
+- Multiple variants: Basic variant (`args`) that feeds with user arguments, visual select variant (`visual`) that feeds with visual selections, cursor word variant (`cword`) that feeds with cursor word, etc.
+- Multiple data sources: Each data source has a unique provider/previewer and interaction (to let user switch to it).
+Note: If a searching command only contains 1 provider and previewer, it's not necessary to contain the interaction (because user has nothing to switch to).
-- It has multiple previewers, each bind to a specific provider.
+- Multiple previewers: Each binds to a provider.
-- It has multiple action keys to exit fzf and invoke lua callbacks with selected lines.
+- Multiple actions: Allow user to do anything with selected lines when quitting popup window.
-- (Optionally) It has multiple interactive keys to do something without quit fzf.
+- (Optionally) Multiple interactions: Allow user to do anything without quitting popup window.
-- (Optionally) It has some extra fzf options and other options for some specific abilities.
+- (Optionally) Extra fzf options and other options: Some other configurations.